cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 For example, using DHKEM-X25519 and AES-128-GCM, this would produce a 48-byte signature comprising a 32-byte ephemeral X25519 key and a 16-byte GCM tag.

-To verify such a signature, the responder performs the corresponding HPKE setup and calls Open with the provided ciphertext.
+To verify such a signature, the recipient performs the corresponding HPKE setup and calls Open with the provided ciphertext.
 If the AEAD authentication passes, then the signature is valid.